-And finally, this is an article written by one of our Group Medical Directors, and recently published in Doctor's Review, who hosted a previous program to Ecuador & Peru...
+And finally, this is an article written by one of our Group Medical Directors, and published in Doctor's Review, who hosted our November 2009 program to Ecuador with the optional extension to Peru...

-ECUADOR (including The Galapagos, Amazon & Quito) and PERU
+ECUADOR (including the Galapagos, Amazon & Quito) and PERU

-An article by Dr. Rachel Kassner- Group Medical Director, doctors-on-tour - November 2009
+An article by Dr. Rachel Kassner- Group Medical Director, Doctors-on-Tour - November 2009